-Submitted 3 years 2 weeks ago by AlexP.
+Submitted 3 years 2 months ago by AlexP.

 Tbilisi is probably the most Western-friendly city in the Caucuses.
 But there are also scams in old town, such as overcharging at shisha bars and strip clubs, as there are in many other places.
 Try to stay in Vake which is a upper class, posh, residential area.
 David Aghmashenebeli Avenue is seen by locals as "Little Arabia" with all its Turkish and Arab and Persian owned small shops.